cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

     - [T1562.006: Indicator Blocking](https://attack.mitre.org/techniques/T1562/006/)

 #### MS.DEFENDER.5.2v1
-The alerts SHOULD be sent to a monitored address or incorporated into a SIEM.
+The alerts SHOULD be sent to a monitored address or incorporated into a Security Information and Event Management (SIEM).

 <!--Policy: MS.DEFENDER.5.2v1; Criticality: SHOULD -->
 - _Rationale:_ Suspicious or malicious events, if not resolved promptly, may have a greater impact to users and the agency.
-Sending alerts to a monitored email address or Security Information and Event Management (SIEM) system helps ensure events are acted upon in a timely manner to limit overall impact.
+Sending alerts to a monitored email address or SIEM system helps ensure events are acted upon in a timely manner to limit overall impact.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)